Sumner-lab/Multispecies_paper_ML/README.md

 # Multispecies_paper_ML

-Scripts used for Multispecies paper (Wyatt et al. Unpublished)
+Scripts used for Multispecies paper (Wyatt et al. Unpublished).
+These scripts allow a way to do svm machine learning on non-genome guided RNAseq data (Trinity), across different species.

 Master.ML.pl is a perl wrapper that creates all the R scripts necessary to run the svm analysis.